-Using an online accounts payable tool like Melio helps you be strategic about when to pay suppliers.
+Using an online payment software like Melio helps you be strategic about when to pay suppliers.
 Since you can schedule payments to go out exactly when you need them to, Melio saves your business early payment cash flow issues and late payment penalties.

 You can use Melio to pay with an ACH for free, or with a credit card – even where cards aren’t accepted and defer certain payments till your next billing cycle (2.9% tax-deductible fee).
 Melio sends a check or bank deposit to your recipient on your behalf for free.

 It takes money to run a business, but you also have to be diligent in finding ways to reduce spending without hurting the service level you provide.
 Here are some ways your business can cut costs: